 How long does it take Black Locust to Rot?

-Research done by the US Forest Service in Wisconsin has shown Black Locust wood to be in the top 3 performing woods for decay-resistance and durability in both above and in-ground applications.
+Research done by the US Forest Service in Wisconsin has shown Black Locust wood can take 100 years to rot and is one of the top 3 performing woods for decay-resistance and durability in both above and in-ground applications.
 In both decking and ground stake applications, Black Locust performed exceptionally well over an eight-year long study.
 (Juniper species did outperform it).

 Why Black Locust is rot resistant

 What makes the wood of the Black Locust Tree so resistant to rot and decay?
 Black Locust wood is very slow to rot and decay because of a high concentration of Lignin within the heartwood, as well as the presence of two fungus killing flavonoids.
 These 3 ingredients within the wood of Black Locust make it extremely durable in outdoor applications.

 Lignin is a complex natural polymer present within wood that resists rotting.
 It is a key building block for the cellular walls of wood and bark.
 So, having more Lignin within the cell walls is a good thing for resistance to decay.